NOAA Big Data Project - Level-2 NEXRAD Direct Access

-Support for NEXRAD Level-3 Melting Layer and Free Text Message products
+Support for NEXRAD Level-3 Melting Layer, Digital User Selected Precipitation Accumulation and Free Text Message products

 The Melting Layer product (N0M, NAM, N1M, NBM, N2M and N3M product codes) is now supported as an NEXRAD Level-3 Overlay Product.
-The Free Text Message product (FTM) is now also supported.
+The Digital User Selected Precipitation Accumulation (DU3 and DU6) and Free Text Message (FTM) products are now also supported.